 (b) in relation to a system entry, one of the multiple SETs making up that system entry;

-validation period means the period of time commencing at midnight on the day of determination of a Set for Life draw’s results and ending at close of business on the 14th day following that day (or on the business day preceding that 14th day, if the day falls on a weekend or public holiday);
+validation period means the period of time commencing at midnight on the day of determination of a Set for Life draw’s results and ending at the close of business on the 14th day following that day (or on the business day preceding that 14th day, if the day falls on a weekend or public holiday);

 winning number means any one of the first 8 numbers generated in a Set for Life draw.

+[Rule 110 amended in Gazette 4 Oct 2017 p.
+5135-6.]

 111. How to fill out a playslip

 (1) To enter Set for Life using a playslip, a subscriber must —